bbauska/W3Cx-5of5/module1/module1.md

 <li>Finally we will learn how to use the browser devtools, a powerful, built-in set of tools that represent the Swiss army knife of any Web developer.
 Without the devtools, you will not be able to debug your code, find errors, print traces of what a JavaScript program is doing etc.</li>
 </ul>

-**A word of caution**: you will not learn JavaScript in full detail in this course!
+<b>A word of caution</b>: you will not learn JavaScript in full detail in this course!
 This is an introductory course designed to help you understand the basic concepts of the language.

 <hr>